 The outlook for Wyndham Hotels looks positive.
 With a strong brand portfolio, a proven franchise model, and an experienced leadership team, the company is well positioned to take advantage of trends in global travel.

-As travel demand continues to recover and grow, Wyndham is likely to expand into new markets while improving the performance of its existing properties.
-Ongoing investment in technology, from data analytics for personalized guest experiences to streamlined booking platforms, will play a key role.
+As travel demand continues to grow, Wyndham is likely to expand into new markets while improving performance at its existing properties.
+Investment in technology, from data analytics for personalized guest experiences to streamlined booking platforms, will play a key role in that effort.

 Sustainability will remain a competitive advantage as more travelers factor environmental responsibility into their booking decisions.
-With solid foundations and a clear strategic direction, Wyndham is set up for continued success.
+With solid foundations and a clear strategic direction, Wyndham is built for continued success in an evolving hospitality market.

 Who owns Wyndham Hotels?

 Wyndham Hotels & Resorts is an independent, publicly traded company (NYSE: WH).
-It is owned by its shareholders, which include institutional investors, company executives, and individual shareholders.
+Its shareholders, which include institutional investors, company executives, and individual investors, own the company.

 Is Wyndham Hotels a franchise?